 Webflow versus custom coding

 Code without coding

-In WebFlow, the designer shows the app how the blocks are located on the canvas, and the app writes code for it.
+In Webflow, the designer shows the app how the blocks are located on the canvas, and the app writes code for it.
 This code can be exported and be used on another hosting.
 And it’s a valid W3C code, meaning two things: it’s got great load speed, and it’s easy for a developer to work with it (unlike the code on other constructors, which makes developers scratch their heads).

-Although the plans are pricy, it is way cheaper than a payroll of an in-house front-end developer.
+Although the plans are pricy, Webflow is still way cheaper than a payroll of an in-house front-end developer.

 Designer is responsible